 Prove you were there with Stamphoto

 Why not use Stamphoto as a 2.0 way of proving you have made the journey?
-The credencial is like a passport, you need to fill with stamps at key point en route proving you made the required 100 km on foot to get the stamp.
-However these stamps do not provide date or GPS coordinates.
+The credential is like a passport, you need to fill with stamps at key point en route proving you made the required 100 km on foot to get the stamp.
+However, these stamps do not provide date or GPS coordinates.
 They do not even come with a nice pic!.

-So when in late September I finally made up my mind and walk the Primitive way, Stamphoto app was ready on my mobile.
+So when in late September I finally made up my mind, after the Scottish West Highland Way, and walk the Primitive way, Stamphoto app was ready on my mobile.
 And every day, on my arrival at the hostel, I proved a record of my stay in a fast and secure way.
 Have a look at the certificates issued during the 12 stages of my pilgrimage.

 Astoundingly, none is from Santiago de Compostela.